cbc-univie/transformato/README.md

 [![Travis Build Status](https://travis-ci.org/wiederm/transformato.png)](https://travis-ci.org/wiederm/transformato)
 [![codecov](https://codecov.io/gh/wiederm/transformato/branch/master/graph/badge.svg)](https://codecov.io/gh/wiederm/transformato/branch/master)

-Workflow to set up a staged equilibrium sampling for a relative free energy calculation of ligands with a common core scaffold.
+Workflow to set up a staged equilibrium sampling protocol for relative free energy calculations of ligands with a common core scaffold.
 The package needs to be used with output from CHARMM-GUI (www.charmm-gui.org).

 ### How to use transformato for binding free energy calculations